polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/add-pallet-to-the-runtime.md

 !!! note
     If you forget to update the features section in the `Cargo.toml` file, you might encounter `cannot find function` errors when compiling the runtime.

-To ensure that the new dependencies resolve correctly, you can run the following command:
+To ensure that the new dependencies resolve correctly for the runtime, you can run the following command:

 ```bash
 cargo check -p solochain-template-runtime --release